MuhammadMuneeb007/Benchmarking-Heritability-Estimation-Strategies-Across-86-Configurations-and-Their-Downstream-Effect/README.md

 | osteoarthritis                           | 36411363 | GCST90134279_buildGRCh37.csv        | 24880768         | 619653                     | 619653             | 10.1038/s41588-022-01221-w       | McDonald2022    |

-## Perform quality controls on the data.
+## Perform Quality Controls on the Data

-The initial quality controls varies from dataset ot dataset and the way dataset is being stored processed and handled. after that execute the
+The initial quality controls vary from dataset to dataset and depend on how the dataset is being stored, processed, and handled.

+### Initial Directory Structure

+Before executing `Step1-MakeDirectories.py`, you should have the following directory structure:

 ```
 .
 ├── body_mass_index_bmi